WaterBender231/wef-nexus-online-course/index.markdown

 ## Welcome
 to the WEF-Nexus online course.
 Our website is under construction.
 You can find more content about the WEF-Nexus here soon!
 <br/> <br/>
+This online course will familiarize you with the concept of the <b>W</b>ater-<b>E</b>nergy-<b>F</b>ood-Nexus and intersectoral thinking.
+You will gain an overview of the State-of-the-Art literature related to the WEF-Nexus and we provide you with exercise questions that help you reflect on key aspects of the introduced materials.
+Additionally, you will be able to define nexus systems in for a case study region of your choice and you will learn approaches of how to quantify sectors and interconnections of the system.
+Lastly, this course will introduce you to governance aspects of a nexus system as well as possible solutions for key problems in case study areas.
+Finding and evaluating possible solutions is an essential part of this course and prepares you to become a problemsolver with a nexus perspective.

 **The Water Energy Food (WEF) Nexus Course consists of the following 7 Learning Units (LUs):**